 Step 4: Determining Child Maintenance

-The Role of the Child Maintenance Calculator
+Using the Child Support Calculator

 Family Law in Australia: An Overview